Russian Sleep Experiment: Myth or Fact https://github.com/blavity

 Most people struggle to stay up after two nights of not sleeping.
 They may experience brief episodes of light slumber lasting up to 30 seconds.
 During these “microsleeps,” the brain enters a sleep-like condition.
 Microsleeps occur unintentionally.
 You may feel puzzled or bewildered after a microsleep.

 Staying awake for 48 hours also harms the immune system.
 Inflammatory markers, which aid in preventing and treating disorders, begin circulating in higher quantities.
-Research says sleep deprivation reduces natural killer (NK) cell function.
-Natural Killer cells are activated in the presence of acute risks to your health, such as viruses or bacteria.
+Research says sleep deprivation reduces natural killer (NK) cell function to roughly 72%.
+Natural killer cells are activated in the presence of acute risks to your health, such as viruses or bacteria.

 Chronic Sleep Deprivation